| Pre-Award Policies & Procedures|

 In addition to the greater level of budget detail that may be required prior to making an award, some sponsors will perform their own audit or request an audit by the Defense Contract Audit Agency (DCAA), NSU’s cognizant audit agency.
 The purpose of the audit is to verify costs and rates, and is the basis for which budget estimates have been determined.
 In some cases an audit is conducted by telephone, while others involve on-site visits by a DCAA audit team.
 Salary compensation should be based on the percent of time the employee will spend on the project.
 Example: (monthly salary rate) x___% of effort x number of months.
 If the project is multi-year include a 5% annual increase.
 Check with OSP for forward projections of increases.
 Salary requests for non-University people should be listed under the category of “Consultants”.
 Consultant payments are not salary or wage payments and should be listed as a separate line item under consultants.

-Budget note: Facilities and Administrative Costs (Indirect Costs) are those costs that benefit common or joint objectives and cannot be identified readily and specifically with a particular sponsored program, instructional activity or other institutional activity.
+Budget note: Facilities and Administrative (F & A) Costs or Indirect Costs are those costs that benefit common or joint objectives and cannot be identified readily and specifically with a particular sponsored program, instructional activity or other institutional activity.

 In addition to direct costs, sponsored projects are also charged facilities and administrative costs.
 Facilities and administrative costs are charged to a project by applying a percentage (the facilities and administrative cost rate) to the total direct costs of the project minus certain exclusions.
 Facilities and administrative costs rates are proposed annually by NSU to the Department of Health & Human Services using the federal cost principles detailed in OMB Circular A-21 (Cost Principles for Educational Institutions).
 The proposed rates are then audited by the federal government and negotiated by the University Controller with the government’s representative.
 The calculation results in a facilities and administrative cost rate that is applied to certain direct costs, in order to arrive at the indirect costs that are charged to a project.